Submit

 Level 1

 If the grievance involves an instructor, the grievant should attempt to resolve the matter informally with the instructor within ten (10) class days of the occurrence of the grievance.
+If the instructor involved is the department or school chair, Level 2 will be performed by another department chair in the same college appointed by the college dean.

 Level 2